-- (I) The Letter "L" represents the director's or chief executive's interests in the shares and underlying shares of the company or its associated corporations. - (2) Among these Shares, 17,609,670 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 497,865,813 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
-By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Matrix World Group Limited is deemed to be interested in the Shares held by Light Emotion Limited and Mr. Chan Chung Yee, Hubert is deemed to be interested in the Shares in which Matrix World Group Limited is interested. - (3) These Shares are registered in the name of Mr. Chan Chung Yee, Hubert. - (4) These Shares are registered in the name of Mr. Chan Chung Yin, Roy. - (5) These Shares are registered in the name of Mr. Chan Ming Him, Denny. - (6) These Shares are registered in the name of Mr. Ip Man Hon. - (7) These Shares are registered in the name of Mr. Leung Shing Koon. - (8) These Shares are registered in the name of Miss.
-Chow Yuk Yee, wife of Mr. Leung Shing Koon. - (9) These Shares are registered in the name of Mr. Wu Kwok Lam. - (10) These Shares are registered in the name of Ms. Chow So Fan, Candy.

-(11) Save as disclosed above, as at the end of the reporting period, none of the directors and chief executive of the company had any interest and short positions in the shares, underlying shares and debentures of the company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register maintained by the company referred to therein, or which were required, pursuant to the Model Code for Securities Transactions by directors of Listed Issuers contained in the Listing Rules, to be notified to the company and the Stock Exchange.
+- (I) The Letter "L" represents the director's or chief executive's interests in the shares and underlying shares of the company or its associated corporations. - (2) Among these Shares, 22,012,087 Shares were held by Light Emotion Limited, a company wholly owned by Matrix World Group Limited and 622,332,266 Shares were held by Matrix World Group Limited, a company wholly owned by Mr. Chan Chung Yee, Hubert.
+By virtue of the provisions of Divisions 7 and 8 of Part XV of the SFO, Matrix World Group Limited is deemed to be interested in the Shares held by Light Emotion Limited and Mr. Chan Chung Yee, Hubert is deemed to be interested in the Shares in which Matrix World Group Limited is interested. - (3) These Shares are registered in the name of Mr. Chan Chung Yee, Hubert. - (4) These Shares are registered in the name of Mr. Chan Chung Yin, Roy. - (5) These Shares are registered in the name of Mr. Chan Ming Him, Denny. - (6) These Shares are registered in the name of Mr. Ip Man Hon. - (7) These Shares are registered in the name of Mr. Wu Kwok Lam. - (8) These Shares are registered in the name of Ms. Chow So Fan, Candy - (9) Same as disclosed above, as at the end of the reporting period, none of the directors and chief executive of the company had any interest and short positions in the shares, underlying shares and debentures of the company or its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he was taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register maintained by the company referred to therein, or which were required, pursuant to the Model Code for Securities Transactions by directors of Listed Issuers contained in the Listing Rules, to be notified to the company and the Stock Exchange.